-If you or someone close is addicted to prescription medications and can’t quit, call one of our experienced referral counselors at 1-888-488-8434.
+If you or someone close is addicted to prescription medications and can’t quit, call one of our experienced referral counselors.
 We can offer various options to bring solutions into action.
 Call, we will guide you and do all we can to help bring peace of mind to you and your loved one.

 In the last twenty years or so the use of prescription drugs, medications, has increased to alarming numbers across Canada.
 Reports from Newfoundland through Ontario and Alberta into British Columbia, prescription drug abuse attacks and destroys so many lives.
 Children losing mothers and fathers, husbands watching their wives degrade, and employers losing their employees to prescription medication abuse is definitely cause for alarm.

 This type of medication is prescribed for physical pain, such as those given after a traumatic accident, an operation, or any situation that requires pain relief.
 They include Percocet, Oxycodone, Morphine, Fentanyl, and a whole list of others.
 These are very potent medications and are expected to be taken by following a very precise dosage as prescribed by a qualified physician.
-In the last decade, there have been more requests for help with Oxycodone addiction than heroin.
+In the past decades, we saw overdoses in oxycodone, today fentanyl is the big culprit.
+The drug heroin, administered for pain relief at the beginning of the 20th century saw its own epidemic in the 1980s.

 So the moral of the story is if you have a prescription drug medication to take follow the dosage exactly and when it’s done, it’s done.
 Call us and speak with a professional counselor in the field of drug rehab.
 Most likely a medical detox will be necessary before any type of drug rehabilitation can occur.